 - If you have concerns about your cat becoming overwhelmed and unable to continue swimming, you can purchase cat life jackets as an added measure.
 You should also supervise your cat while they swim so that you can quickly help if they start to struggle.

 In theory, yes, all cats can swim.
-While most dogs and some breeds of cat really enjoy swimming, others simply don’t like it.
+While most dogs and some breeds of cats really enjoy swimming, others simply don’t like it.
 With that said, cats can instinctively swim if they were to ever fall in the water, just keep in mind an exit point at all times for your kitty.

 While it’s perceived that all cats dislike water and swimming, that is not the case.
 You now know some cats enjoy the water and gravitate toward it.
-This could be a product of their ancestral roots or the way their owner treats water around them.
+This could be a product of their ancestral roots or the way their owner treats the water around them.

 If you want your cat to enjoy swimming, start off slowly, introducing them to water as a kitten is ideal.
 Remember, never use water as a disciplinary tactic as you may permanently damage their opinion of water.